Smart Bidding Google Ads: When It Works and When It Fails

 Conclusion

 Smart Bidding isn’t an automatic improvement switch.
-It’s a multiplier — it amplifies the quality of your tracking and the strength of your conversion data.
-If that data is good, Smart Bidding can do work no manager can replicate manually at that scale.
-If that data is bad, the algorithm will optimize with precision toward the wrong outcome.
+It’s a multiplier — it amplifies whatever is already in your account.
+Good tracking, sufficient volume, realistic targets: the algorithm takes those and does work no manager can replicate at that scale.
+Bad tracking, unrealistic tROAS, fragmented campaigns: it optimizes with equal precision toward the wrong outcome.

 If you’re not sure whether your current setup meets these conditions, the first step is a tracking audit, not a bidding strategy review.
 If you’d like me to look at your account, request your free audit here.